cone-a/Understanding-Opioid-Prescription-Trends-in-the-US/README.md

 # Understanding Opioid Prescription Trends in the US

-This is US data from all 50 states regarding opioid prescribing information.
+This is US data from all 50 states regarding opioid prescribing information from 2013 - 2021.

-Also there is a Python script for some exploratory data analysis.
+There is a Python script for some exploratory data analysis.
 Just use the csv file and load in the data.

-You can copy-paste the script app.R script and change the directory to the data file and run the RShiny app.
+Also you can download or copy-paste the app.R script and change the directory to the csv file and run the RShiny app and play with the interactive data visualization.

 Feel free to explore.